*Details may vary due to COVID-19 restrictions. View venue's website or call ahead before you visit.

-A vibrant district that’s only a few minutes’ walk from the world’s most beautiful harbour, with world-class dining, laneway bars, and major education and cultural institutions.
+A vibrant district that's only a few minutes' walk from the world's most beautiful harbour, with world-class dining, laneways bars, and educational and cultural institutions.

 Steam Mill Lane

 Melbourne’s laneways have got nothing on Steam Mill Lane.
 This mini-dining precinct is packed with restaurants and bars, from quick bites and innovative food to healthy lunches.

 For nuclear-hot fried chicken and natural wines, go to Belles Hot Chicken.
 For something healthy, drop into Fish Bowl and grab a DIY poke bowl.

 The Exchange Building is an airy six-story building at the heart of Darling Square in Haymarket, designed as a place for meeting, collaborating and celebrating.
 Designed by the famed Japanese architecture firm Kengo Kuma & Associates, the building is wrapped in 20 km of pale accoya timber strips.
 Inside you’ll find a modern marketplace, the Makers Dozen, the brand new Darling Square Library and innovation hub Ideas Lab.